FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

 fin392@FIN392PI:~ $
 ```

-...congratulations, it's now inside your Raspberry Pi.
+...congrats, you're now logged into your Raspberry Pi!

 ## <a name="update"></a>Update and configure

-Now you will need to make some configurations, and for this it is easier to run everything as '*root*':
+Next, we need toconfig a few settings.
+It's easier to just run all these commands as 'root':

 ```
 sudo -i
 ```

-### 1. Force *sudo* to always ask for the password
+### 1. Make *sudo* always ask for the password

 Edit the sudoers file: